Grand-Lancy FC

 The club was formed in 1943.
-They finished the 2008–2009 season in 1st place resulting in Promotion to 1.
+They finished the 2008–2009 season in 1st-place resulting in Promotion to 1.
 Liga.
-In 2011 they reached the 2nd round of the Swiss Cup where they will play against FC Luzern of the Swiss Super League.
+In 2011 they reached the 2nd round of the Swiss Cup where they would play against FC Luzern of the Swiss Super League.
 In summer 2012, they filed for bankruptcy and were dissolved by Swiss Football Association.
 The new club was founded with plays of Lancy Sports and Grand Lancy, as FC Lancy.